aaronpowell/db.js/README.md

 objects which can include the optional parameters and values available to [createIndex](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore/createIndex)
 (`unique`, `multiEntry`, and, for Firefox-only, `locale`).
-Note that the `keyPath` of the index will be set to the supplied index key, or if present, a `key` property on the provided parameter object.
+Note that the `keyPath` of the index will be set to the supplied index key, or if present, a `keyPath` property on the provided parameter object.
 Note also that when a schema is supplied for a new version, any object stores not present on the schema object will be deleted.